-St Margaret's top of the Sunday Times' Small Independent Schools' League Table 2016
+St Margaret's tops the Sunday Times' Small Schools' League Tables for 2016 and 2017.

 Like most schools, we want our girls to be happy, rounded and confident.
 Like most schools we want our girls to do their very best academically.
 We work towards reaching these goals by engaging with each girl on a personal level, something you can do when you have small classes, low teacher turnover, and a culture of involvement.
 Every girl stands out at St Margaret's School.